a2-simple-b/A2_Group_22/README.md

 # SiMPLe B
-Group assignment at RMIT Online
+Group assignment at RMIT Online<br>
 A2 Group 22